ianrasmussen05/programming-languages-2021/assignment-2.md

 - to put in enough parentheses so that the program runs in the expected way and then to eliminate all unnecessary parentheses two by two.

-### Task 2: Write `LambdaNat5` programs
+### Task 2: Write LambdaNat5 programs

 - You will provide in `test/solutions.lc` the functions

         member
         remove
+        sum
         prod
-        plust_two and map
+        plust_two, map
-        insert and sort
+        insert, sort

     Running this program with

         stack exec LambdaNat-exe test/solutions.lc

-    should produce the correct outputs as described in the examples below.
-Indicate further test cases in comments.
+    should produce the correct outputs as described in the examples below. **Indicate further tests in comments.** (For example, all branches of an if-then-else should be covered by a test.)

 #### `member`